attaswift/GlueKit/README.md

     /// An observable text for a label. var localizedIssueCountString: Observable<String> {
         return Observable
-            // Create an observable of tuples containing values of three observables .combine(localizedIssueCountFormat, issueCount, openIssueCount, percentageOfOpenIssues)
+            // Create an observable of tuples containing values of four observables .combine(localizedIssueCountFormat, issueCount, openIssueCount, percentageOfOpenIssues)
             // Then convert each tuple into a single localized string .map { format, all, open, percent in return String(format: format, open, all, percent)
             }
     }
 }
 ```